 The following discussion summarizes certain federal income tax consequences of the issuance and receipt of options under the Plan.
-The summary does not purport to cover federal employment tax or other federal tax consequences that may be associated with the Plan, nor does it cover state, local or non-U.S.
+The summary does not purport to cover federal employment tax or other federal tax consequences that may be associated with the Plan, nor does it cover state, local or non-U.S. taxes.

 INCENTIVE STOCK OPTIONS.
 In general, an optionee realizes no taxable income upon the grant or exercise of an ISO.
 However, the exercise of an ISO may result in an alternative minimum tax liability to the optionee.
 With certain exceptions, a disposition of shares purchased under an ISO within two years from the date of grant or within one year after exercise produces ordinary income to the optionee (and a deduction to the Company) equal to the value of the shares at the time of exercise less the exercise price.
 Any additional gain recognized in the disposition is treated as a capital gain for which the Company is not entitled to a deduction.
-If the optionee does not dispose of the shares until after the expiration of these one- and two-year holding periods, any gain or loss recognized upon a subsequent sale is treated as a long-term capital gain or loss for which the Company is not entitled to a deduction.
+If the optionee does not dispose of the shares until after the expiration of these one- and two-year holding periods, any gain or loss for which the Company is not entitled to a deduction.